stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 4. Social and work collaboration tools
 5. Mutual trust, positivity, recognition and commitment

-## working remotely: the key to succeeding
+## working remotely: key to succeeding

 To make working remotely both **effective** and **sustainable**, employees need one more critical thing that most of us in leadership roles take for granted: